All of our pasta products are Kosher.

 All of our nutritional information is based on an uncooked measurement since some pastas will double or even triple in volume.

 The Glycemic index for pasta is around 50 and is considered a low GI food.

-We do not recommend boiling this product, since it is precooked.
+We do not recommend boiling this product.
 Oven Ready was designed to re-hydrate in typical lasagna recipes.
 Boiling can result in starchy broken pieces that are difficult to separate.

 We do not recommend cooking pasta in a slow cooker.
 It must be cooked in boiling water to gelatinize the starches which keep the pasta together and prevent it from becoming mushy and pasty.

 We do not recommend freezing uncooked pasta.
 Our pasta products should be stored in a cool, dry place for maximum freshness.
 Glass or metal containers are recommended for storing dry products.

 Yes.
 Pasta dishes may be prepared up to 24 hours ahead of time, refrigerated (covered) and then baked.
 They may also be prepared and frozen (unbaked) for up to 2 months.
 For quality reasons, we do not recommend freezing baked lasagna.